feldera/feldera/sql-to-dbsp-compiler/README.md

 ## Building

-To build the compiler, `cd` into the `SQL-compiler` directory and run:
+To build the compiler run:
 ```
 mvn -DskipTests package
 ```